martinwithaar/Encryptor4j/README.md

 ## Overview
 Encryptor4j consists of a set of wrapper and utility classes that make leveraging cryptography in your application alot easier.
-It enables developers to encrypt and decrypt with little room for error and using few lines of code.

-It supports all popular encryption algorithms such as AES, DES, RSA etc.
+It enables developers to encrypt and decrypt with little room for error, using few lines of code and supports all popular encryption algorithms such as AES, DES, RSA etc.

 ## Encryption
 *Encryptor* is a small wrapper class for Java that greatly reduces boilerplate when implementing cryptography in an application.